'Twas the night before Christmas in Hinsdale

 Wellness House, The Community House, HCS and Robert Crown,

-The chamber and humane society were assets to town.
+The chamber and humane societies were assets to town.

 They loved the library and all it did lend,

 The firefighters and policemen on whom they depend,

 Their friend Robert Frost, writing poems in the park,

 The lights on the trees twinkling bright after dark,

 They continued their walk, by a church they did pass.

 They heard the first sounds of the 5 o’clock Mass.

 In churches nearby, pews soon would be filled,